On the chromatic localization of the homotopy completion tower for $\mathcal{O}$-algebras: Abstract

 \section{Abstract}

 The completion tower of a nonunital commutative ring is a classical construction in commutative algebra.
 In the setting of structured ring spectra as modeled by algebras over a spectral operad, the analogous construction is the homotopy completion tower.
-The purpose of this brief note is to show that localization with respect to the Johnson-Wilson spectrum $E(n)$ commutes with the terms of this tower.
+The purpose of this brief note is to show that smashing localizations, such as that given by the Johnson-Wilson spectrum $E(n)$, commute with the terms of this tower.